Trying to categorize the unusual social calls (trills) of the Nathusius' pipistrelle

 Date of recording: 2024-08-19 Recorded by: Declan Frerichs Audio files: 929731

-The reason I have called this category fast trills, even though some parts of the trills of the previous examples may appear similar in size to the slow trills, is because some examples within this category appeared to be 'extra fine' in structure: consisting out of a lot of small components.
+The reason I called this category fast trills, even though some parts of the trills of the previous examples may appear similar in size to the slow trills, is because some examples within this category appeared to be 'extra fine' in structure: consisting out of a lot of small components.
+My hypothesis was that these were potentially originated from the start of a typical part A as well.

 The calls of the audio file 920400 and 920326 are emitted by the same bat within 2 seconds.